Pumpapa/minimalmagic/content/TRS/MemoryManagement.md

 {{<figure `Fragmentation` `/images/TRS/Fragmentation.png` right 60 >}}

 Combining adjacent unused fragments may seem simple, but if no special care is taken, it involves looping through the entire memory: a significant time overhead.
 Even if unused nodes are kept in a linked list, finding adjacent ones is problematic: it may involve ordering that list, which is time overhead.
 But: systems exist which employ this approach (e.g. [buddy memory allocation](https://en.wikipedia.org/wiki/Buddy_memory_allocation)).
 Especially if sorting is only local, the overhead can be limited.

 Unused chunks separated by used nodes are the tougher problem.
 If they are not joined, a request for a big node might be unfulfillable even when enough unused memory is available (albeit fragmented).
 In time, performance would degrade significantly.

 The most common solution is **compactification**: moving used nodes together to end up with one (or a few) unused chunks.
-Compactification may seem an extravagant overhead, but it is worthwhile in many relevant cases.
+Compactification may seem like an extravagant overhead, but it is worthwhile in many relevant cases.
 And the overhead can be limited using several techniques:

 * In **generational** approaches, the lifetime of used nodes is noted.
-If a node has survived (i.e. continues to be in use) after many garbage collection cycles, it is unnecessary to be considered for compactification every cycle.
-It is put together with other older-generation nodes which are compactified only occasionally.
+If a node has survived (i.e., continues to be in use) after many garbage collection cycles, it is unnecessary to be considered for compactification every cycle.
+It is put together with other older-generation nodes, which are compactified only occasionally.
 * **Size pools** are used if nodes have one of a few sizes (or if all nodes fit within such a container).
-In this case it makes sense to pool all equally-sized nodes/containers together, using techniques for memory management of equal-sized nodes.
-Obviously, This introduces the concern of disproportially grown pools, which must then be solved.
+In this case, it makes sense to pool all equally-sized nodes/containers together, using techniques for memory management of equal-sized nodes.
+Obviously, This introduces the concern of disproportionally grown pools, which must then be solved.
-* **Roving** refers to a technique to analyse or execute garbage collection functionality in parallel to user program execution.
+* **Roving** refers to a technique to analyze or execute garbage collection functionality in parallel to user program execution.
 That way, when the garbage collector is called, (partial) compactification can be executed immediately without time overhead.
 Note that overall overhead isn't reduced, only overhead for the garbage collector itself.

-The biggest concern of compactification is the question if used nodes can easily be moved.
+The biggest concern of compactification is the question of whether used nodes can easily be moved.
 If a node is moved, all references to (and within) that node must be updated.
-This means, all global and local variables and all other places where an intermediate result might point to/in an object (e.g. some CPU register) should be updated.
+This means all global and local variables and all other places where an intermediate result might point to/in an object (e.g., some CPU register) should be updated.

-In general this is all but impossible.
-In specific situations such as abstract machines this may be possible.
-A common solution is the use of **handles**, because then only the handle needs to be updated.
-But, as mentioned, this is only suitable in some situations and does require every node access to go through the handle every time.
-Significant overhead in general.
+In general, this is all but impossible.
+In specific situations such as abstract machines, this may be possible.
+A common solution is the use of **handles**because then only the handle needs to be updated.
+But, as mentioned, this is only suitable in some situations and does require every node access to go through the handle every time, which constitutes significant overhead in general.

 # TRAM
 The Term Rewriting Abstract Machine (TRAM) implements memory management as follows.

 ## Fixed-sized Nodes
 Terms can have any arity (immediate sub-terms) and would therefore require variable-sized nodes.
-This requires compactification which would lead to significant overhead.
+This requires compactification, which would lead to significant overhead.

-In TRAM, a transformation is used which maps a term with `n` sub-terms to a tree with `n+1` binary nodes.
+In TRAM, a transformation is used, which maps a term with `n` sub-terms to a tree with `n+1` binary nodes.
 Since all nodes are now binary, no compactification is needed.

 ## Persistence
 Term rewriting is a functional paradigm: there is no assignment.
-This means, when a binary node is created, both sub-trees already exist, and that node will never be changed.
+This means when a binary node is created, both sub-trees already exist, and that node will never be changed.

 We will use this property in the mark phase, in the recursive mark step, by traversing all nodes from youngest to oldest. **If a recent node isn't marked, it can not become marked by considering older nodes!**